Tracking My Fitness

 Note

-What I really wanted was to understand what this fitness band could tell me about my overall health and fitness.
-So, I downloaded the data and explored it to uncover any patterns or trends that might exist.
+What I really wanted was to understand what this fitness band could tell me about my overall health and fitness patterns if any.
+So, I downloaded the data and explored it to see if any trends exist.
 Another key motivation was a recent course I took on precision medicine in diabetes, which included a module on data analysis for wearable devices.
-I found it fascinating and saw this as a great opportunity to apply those concepts to my own real-world data.
+I found it fascinating and saw this as a great opportunity to apply some of these skills to my own real-world data.

-The dataset includes minute-level recordings of heart rate, step count, stress levels, blood oxygen saturation (SpO₂), sleep patterns, and detailed workout records.
+The dataset I use here includes minute-level recordings of heart rate, step count, stress levels, blood oxygen saturation (SpO₂), sleep patterns, and detailed workout records.

 Overview